Learning Hierarchical Protein Representations via Complete 3D Graph Networks: Experiments

-\textbf{Ablation studies on all-atom level.} We investigate three ways to achieve complete representations of proteins at all-atom level and explain why we choose the current all-atom level method as proposed in Sec.~\ref{sec:allatom}.
-The experiments are conducted on the fold classification dataset.
-Note that the training time in Table~\ref{table:ablation} is the average time per epoch, and the three methods use similar epochs to converge.
-The first baseline is "w/o Hierarchies", which denotes that each atom is treated as a node in a 3D protein graph while the graph representation is generated using the complete base model.
-The performance of this method is unsatisfying, possibly due to the lack of hierarchical information in modeling amino acids.
-Besides, this method takes a longer time for both training and inference.
-The second baseline is "Mainstream Hierarchical" as introduced in Sec.~\ref{sec:notation}, where we adopt a two-level architecture.
-The first level follows the "w/o Hierarchies" method, and the second level treats each amino acid as a node with features obtained by aggregating representations of atoms in the corresponding amino acid.
-The computational cost is high since two models are involved in this method.
-The third method is "ProNet-All-Atom" as illustrated in Sec.~\ref{sec:allatom}.
-As shown in Table~\ref{table:ablation}, this "ProNet-All-Atom" method achieves the best performance among the three methods with less computing time.
-Considering the efficiency and effectiveness, we choose the last one as our method at all-atom level.
+\textbf{Ablation studies on all-atom level.} As discussed in Sec.~\ref{sec:allatom}, we conduct experiments on three all-atom level methods to show the advantages of our proposed all-atom level method.
+We adopt the same base model~\citep{wang2022comenet} for fair comparison.
+The results are shown in Table~\ref{table:ablation}.
+The first baseline is \textit{"w/o hierarchies"}, where each atom is treated as a node in a 3D protein graph.
+The performance of this method is unsatisfying, possibly due to the lack of hierarchical information in graph modeling.
+In addition, it takes a much longer time for both training and inference.
+The second baseline is \textit{"Mainstream hierarchical"} with one hierarchical pooling layer, which naturally requires a two-level architecture.
+The first level follows the \textit{"w/o hierarchies"} method, and the second level treats each amino acid as a node with features obtained by aggregating representations of atoms in the corresponding amino acid.
+The computational cost is high since two base models are involved for two levels.
+Our proposed ProNet-All-Atom achieves the best performance among the three methods with less computing time.
+Overall, our method is both efficient and effective.